-When strawberry season comes around, this strawberry goat cheese salad with fresh basil vinaigrette dressing hits the spot for lunch or as an impressive part of your dinner menu.
+When strawberry season comes around, this strawberry goat cheese salad with fresh basil balsamic vinaigrette hits the spot for lunch or as an impressive part of your dinner menu.
 Brightly colored and full of sweet strawberries, tangy flavors, and crunchy bits this nutritious salad will be your go-to recipe all summer long.

 This post may include affiliate links.
 Please read my disclosure policy.